errrgiorgione/mitm-dns_poisoning-tool/README.md

 # Final notes
 I will continue to work on this script, especially on the bugs I talked about above, and if I will make any progress I will update this repo and this README file.
 Any suggestion is welcomed and this repo is set public to let everyone see and use this code.

+Any credits in any projects or videos would be appreciated.